aerian-studios/modern-js-workshop/README.md

 ```

 ### Arrays and Objects
 We used `console.log` to explore the big array of emojis.
-We looked at `for...on` and `for...of` loops.
+We looked at `for...in` and `for...of` loops.
 We looked at why we used `const` to declare the variable.
 We then created our first proper passing version of getEmoji, using `for...of`:

 ```javascript
 export function getEmoji(name) {